ho-tex/oberdiek/README.txt

   CTAN:install/macros/latex/contrib/oberdiek.tds.zip
 and unzip it in your preferred TDS (texmf) tree.

-Hint for attachfile2: This package comes with a Perl script pdfatfi.pl that should be installed somewhere in PATH as `pdfatfi', see also package documentation.

 Other files in the CTAN directory:
 * README: This file.